ehrpg/qstar/docs/index.md

 ## Prerequisites

 A player needs these dice: [d4](#d4), [d6](#d6), [d8](#d8), [d10](#d10) and a
 [d12](#d12).
-A GM also requires these dice, or even more, to roll for NPCs, random outcomes, etc. A d20 or d100 also can be useful when rolling on random tables.
+A GM also requires these dice.
+A d20 or d100 also can be useful when rolling on random tables.

 ## Mechanics